For ActionAid’s No Girl Afraid appeal, we are asking for your support to transform the life of a girl like Assenat, by sponsoring a child.

-Through child sponsorship, ActionAid’s local staff and partners provide direct support to girls like Assenat and Dima.
+Through child sponsorship, ActionAid’s local staff and partners provide direct support to girls like Assenat and Freshta.

 • We help provide rechargeable lights and street lighting so girls don’t fear each nightfall, and to make early morning walks to school less dangerous

-• We support pychosocial services and family centres to help children overcome trauma and PTSD symptoms
+• We support psychosocial services and family centres to help children overcome trauma and PTSD symptoms

 • We provide backpacks, pens, pencils and stationery supplies so children can go to school

-By sponsoring a girl this Christmas you will be supporting a whole community to build a future where girls can thrive.
+By sponsoring a girl, you will be supporting a whole community to build a future where girls can thrive.